richard-austin/security-cam/README.md

 during and after configuration updates.

 ### Camera Recordings Service
-This is an ftp server to which cameras can be set up to ftp an image file when they detect motion.
-In response to receiving the image file, this server starts recording from the appropriate (http output) stream on the media server, making a recording of minimum length 30 seconds, but extended by a further 30 seconds when another image file is ftp'd before a recording is completed.
+This is an FTP server to which cameras can be set up to ftp an image file when they detect motion.
+In response to receiving the image file, this server starts recording from the appropriate (http output) stream on the media server, making a recording of minimum length 30 seconds, but extended by a further 30 seconds when another image file is FTP'd before a recording is completed.

-This is configurable from the cameras configuration page.

-This is an alternative to recording being triggered by the Motion service.
+Use of the Camera Recordings Service is configurable from the cameras configuration page and is an alternative to the recording being triggered by the Motion service.
 ### Motion Service
 Provides motion detection and recording. <a href="https://github.com/Motion-Project/motion">Motion</a> is a third party project.
 On this NVR, Motion can detect and record motion on one stream (usually the lower resolution stream to keep CPU usage down) and trigger a recording on another (usually the higher resolution) stream so that recordings in both resolutions are made.

-This is configurable from the cameras configuration page.
+Configurable from the cameras configuration page.
 ### nginx
 nginx is a reverse proxy which all client access to the NVR passes through.
 #### <span style="color: gray">nginx functions on the NVR</span>
 * TLS encryption of traffic.
+* Translation from Tomcat port 8080 to HTTPS port 443.
+* HTTP redirect from port 80.
-* Makes the webserver, live and recorded streams available through a single port (443).
+* Webserver, live and recorded streams made available through a single port (443) at their designated URLs.
 * Makes the unauthenticated live and recorded stream dependent on the web application authentication so that they cannot be accessed without the user having logged in.
-* Port translation to 443.
-* HTTP redirect from port 80.

 ## Development

 #### Platform for Development
 * Ubuntu 23.04 (Lunar Lobster) on PC

-#### The following are what I use to build this project:-
+#### The following are what is used to build this project:-
 * go version go1.20.1
 * Angular CLI: 15.2.0 or greater
 * Node: 18.17.1